dalejk88/chord-detector/README.md

 # chord-detector
-This project will detect the musical chords from audio input
+This project will train models to detect the musical chords from audio input

 ## How to Set Up
 1. Download the McGill Billboard dataset from: